Keats/vincentprouillet/content/blog/overview-package-management-python.md

 ## My opinion

 I have only mentioned 3 tools but there are way more!
-I wouldn't be surprised if Python had the record of the highest number of tools dedicated to package and environment management.
+I wouldn't be surprised if Python had the record of the highest number of tools dedicated to package and environment management for a programming language.
 Since all those tools are written in Python themselves you still need to use Pip first to install them, globally sometimes.
 A better solution in my opinion would be to write the package manager in a language compiling down to a binary, solving the bootstrapping issue and being a good example of https://xkcd.com/927/.